ArthurHovanesian/hangman/README.md

 1. - [x] User shouldn't be able to select letters before word is loaded in.
 Should not load component until after word is there.
   - Fixed: Added a loading page between rounds to prevent rendering keyboard before word is chosen.

 2. - [ ] Design is not responsive to different window sizes.
 Things need to be resized proportionally.
-Go back and use percent instead of pixels, or media queries, etc.
+Go back and use percent instead of pixels, or media queries, etc. Can't deploy until this is done.

 3. - [x] Keyboard won't refresh after each new word is loaded in.
   - Fixed: use "key" to track score and reset after score change.